webface/Hanen/wp-content/plugins/under-construction-page/readme.txt

 **What are others saying about the Under Construction Page plugin**

+* <a href="https://www.webhostingsecretrevealed.net/blog/blogging-tips/how-to-grow-your-blog-before-it-is-born/">WHSR</a> wrote an in-depth guide on how to "Grow Your Blog Before It Is Born" featuring UCP
 * John Fraskos from <a href="https://codestag.com/setting-wordpress-theme-easily-create-construction-page/">Codestag</a> says it's "very friendly and easy to use"
 * <a href="http://wppluginsify.com/interface-elements/professional-construction-page/">WP Pluginsify</a> wrote a review
 * <a href="https://www.wpmayor.com/set-construction-page-wordpress/">WP Major</a> wrote a review too